Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Experiments

 \subsection{Data Construction}

 We sample 10{,}000 queries from LMArena \citep{chiang2024chatbot}, paired with reference responses generated via a Qwen3-Max self-improvement pipeline (details in Appendix~\ref{app:data_construction}).
 This setup simulates realistic reasoning distillation scenarios: high-quality responses emerge from multi-turn deliberation, but no gold-standard reasoning traces are available for supervision.
-Using Qwen3-4B-Thinking-2507 as target models,\footnote{We validate observations on Qwen3-8B in Appendix~\ref{app:observations}.} we generate reasoning traces under each strategy and compute the anchoring metrics ($\mathcal{A}_{\textup{prob}}$, $\mathcal{A}_{\textup{ent}}$, $\mathcal{A}_{\textup{lex}}$).
+Using Qwen3-4B-Thinking-2507 as the target model,\footnote{We validate observations on Qwen3-8B in Appendix~\ref{app:observations}.} we generate reasoning traces under each strategy and compute lexical, trajectory, and probabilistic anchoring.
+Unless otherwise noted, anchoring analyses use 5{,}000 evaluated examples per method.
+For trajectory anchoring, scalar raw tables report $100\times$ the sampled-prefix entropy gap defined in Appendix~\ref{app:trajectory_anchoring}, matching the percentage-point convention used for lexical and probabilistic anchoring.